equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 every request is taking ridiculous amount of time because every request would have to load entire Rails and your code to memory .

-You need to have your Lambda functions to die fast otherwise you will have slow response times and pay much more than you would with server running 24h a day.
+You need to have your Lambda functions load up fast otherwise you will have slow response times and pay  more than you would with server running 24h a day.

 Same would apply for large Sinatra Applications.